 I only seem to do it when I need some of what I’m thinking out on paper.
 That way, I don’t bottle it up.

-The benefits of this “rescue inhaler” version of journaling is that I don’t stress about missing a day.
+The benefit of this “rescue inhaler” version of journaling is that I don’t stress about missing a day.
 I don’t feel incomplete or out of sorts if my day’s schedule is disrupted and I can’t journal.
 It also provides a coping strategy to use when things are too big or heavy.

 Other people will journal as part of a meditation routine.